Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: Emergence of Complex Structure

-\begin{theorem}[Cyclic Dynamics from Finite Graded Equality] Let $(\mathcal{X}, K)$ satisfy Axioms~\ref{ax:finite}--\ref{ax:relational} (Finite Capacity with Saturation; Universal Relationality) with capacity $N \geq 2$.
-Then: \begin{enumerate} \item[(i)] There exists $\pi \in \mathrm{Aut}(\mathcal{X}, K)$ with $\pi^N = \mathrm{id}$, $\pi \neq \mathrm{id}$, and $\pi$ acting as a cyclic $N$-permutation on some basis. \item[(ii)] For $N \geq 3$, the coefficient field is $\mathbb{F} = \C$. \end{enumerate} In particular, the full dynamical structure (cyclic evolution of order $N$, complex coefficients, and continuous unitary time) is uniquely determined by Axioms~\ref{ax:finite}--\ref{ax:relational}.
-Permutation Invariance (Theorem~\ref{thm:permutation-invariance}) provides the $S_N$-symmetry; the eigenvalue and interpolation arguments fix the form. \end{theorem}
+\begin{theorem}[Cyclic Dynamics from Finite Graded Equality] Let $(\mathcal{X}, K)$ satisfy Axioms~\ref{ax:finite}--\ref{ax:relational} (Finite Capacity; Self-Referential Consistency) with capacity $N \geq 2$.
+Then there exists $\pi \in \mathrm{Aut}(\mathcal{X}, K)$ with $\pi^N = \mathrm{id}$, $\pi \neq \mathrm{id}$, and $\pi$ acting as a cyclic $N$-permutation on some basis.
+The companion field-selection statement (for $N \geq 3$, $\mathbb{F} = \C$) is Lemma~\ref{lem:sheaf-complex}; together they determine the form of the dynamical structure (cyclic evolution of order $N$, complex coefficients, and, after band-limited interpolation, continuous unitary time).
+Permutation Invariance (Theorem~\ref{thm:permutation-invariance}) supplies the underlying $S_N$-symmetry. \end{theorem}